carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 # Introduction

-Zonal statistics on predefined sections of the raster data are commonly used for analysis.
+Zonal statistics on predefined sections of the raster data are commonly used for analysis and to better understand the data.
 These sections/zones are often defined by points, lines, or polygons (i.e. vectors).
-In this episode, we will explore how to convert vectors to raster data using the rasterize function and calculate statistics on zones defined by the vectors.
-We will calculate zonal statistics for `ndvi` defined in the previous episode classified on the types of crops found in `cropped_field.shp`
+In this episode, we will explore how to convert vector data to raster data using the rasterize function and how to calculate statistics on raster data in zones defined by vector data.
+In particular, we will calculate zonal statistics for `ndvi` defined in the previous episode based on the types of crops found in `cropped_field.shp`

-# Make vector and raster data compatible
+# Making vector and raster data compatible
-Let's first read the cropfiled data from our saved `cropped_field.shp` file and view the CRS information.
+Let's first read the crop fields data from our saved `cropped_field.shp` file and view the CRS information.

 ~~~
 field = gpd.read_file('cropped_field.shp')